 Us southerners are SERIOUS about our collard greens… really serious!
 Over the years I’ve adjusted my recipe here and there and have finally gotten collards as close to my grandma’s as I can get.
 These melt-in-your-mouth collard greens are a classic southern staple!

-If you have a tried and trusted recipe for collard greens, this post probably isn’t for you.
+If you have a tried and trusted recipe for collard greens, this recipe probably isn’t for you.
 COOK ON!
 BUT, if you were like me several years ago and literally freak out at the thought of cooking collards, read on.

 I don’t like “stemmy” collards so I cut the large stem portion out of each collard leaf, then rinse.
 It takes a little time but so worth it.
 Because collards are important.
-You just can’t be screwing them up.
+You just can’t be messing them up.

 I had a lot of people to ask me if I used pig tails in my collards.
 I consider myself pretty southern but I’m sorry… I just can’t go there!
 I use a slab of cured salt pork that I dice into about ¼ inch pieces.
 You can also use thick cut bacon slices.

 The first time I cooked collards it was Thanksgiving and I was a nervous wreck.
 I bought TWO LARGE CARDBOARD BOXES overflowing with collards so if I messed them up I’d have backup.
 For real.
 Fortunately, they turned out good and we just ate a lot of collards for a while which was no problem!